 But last night, I couldn’t sleep.
 Don’t know why, but I tossed and turned all night—seeing 1, 2, 3, 4 am on my cell phone—before drowsing off between 4 and 7:30—not enough sleep for my 8-hour-sleep brain.

 So, when I got up in the morning, I took a pass on my daily walk with husband and dog, going up into the office to answer emails instead.
 But my sleep deprivation made me carb hungry, so I had one and then another cheese enchilada purchased from yesterday’s glorious San Rafael farmer’s market.
 By noon, I am feeling super groggy, but craving carbs once again (a known side effect of sleep deprivation).
 Despite this, I didn’t need to finish off the Thai green curry chicken and rice leftovers, but I did.

 I promised myself that I would take the poochieroo, Sherman the Big Black Lab, out for a walk at the end of the day, but I headed up to the comfy bed for a late afternoon nap instead.
 I couldn’t sleep though, it was too hot.
 So, eventually I went downstairs to cook dinner—carb and cheese laden, of course.
 Jeez…sleep deprivation is a weight loss bummer.

 So, after watching a healthy eating advocate on NPR I thought, I really should check my Fitbit….OMG, only 1199 steps…after a whole day awake.
 Yesterday, I walked 24,000 steps and climbed 30 flights of stairs…but yesterday was Sunday and I had 3-4 hours to burn (pun intended) on exercise.

 What to do?
-An 1199 day after a carbo-frenzy is sure to increase my weight. a pound or two.
-There is only one thing to do, take a deep breaeth, rewind the clock (and the Fitbit) and remember that tomorrow is another day.
+An 1199 day after a carb-frenzy is sure to increase my weight a pound or two.
+There is only one thing to do, take a deep breath, rewind the clock (and the Fitbit) and remember that tomorrow is another day.